- Packing List

 Now you can have it all.

 Now Medomak is taking its growing reputation as a stargazing mecca to the next level.
-This summer, August 19-23, we'll host a star party more geared toward adults and older children.
+This summer, July 28-August 3, we'll host a star party more geared toward adults and interested adolescents.
 You'll be able to learn about astronomy and telescopes by day - and revel under our expansive dark skies at night.
 This fantastic and engaging program is led by J. Kelly Beatty (Sky & Telescope's senior contributing editor) and veteran stargazer, researcher and telescope maker Bruce Berger (Amateur Telescope Makers of Boston).

-But don't just join us for the stars, the programs, the lectures, and the large inflatable planetarium.
+But don't just join us for the stars, the programs, and the lectures.
 (We'll even have telescopes, but bring yours too.)
 What makes this a "must-go" venue are the creature comforts.
 No need to bring a tent, or sleep in a sleeping bag, or eat so-so food.
 Medomak has comfortable, private cabin facilities with real beds, hot showers, electricity, and amazing, chef-prepared food.
 And it's all included in your tuition.

 And for daytime entertainment?
 Medomak is located on a beautiful Maine lake that's perfect for swimming, paddling, fishing, or just relaxing.
 We have all kinds of gear for having fun in the water.
-You can play tennis or basketball, shoot archery, or enjoy a campfire as we wait for the skies to get dark.
+You can play tennis, basketball, or enjoy a campfire as we wait for the skies to get dark.
 Again, all included in your tuition.